-In the 2020-21 ASCA Cities seminar, we will consider recent developments in urban life in the wake of the ongoing global pandemic.
-In taking up this theme, we are particularly interested in examining the intersections between digital technologies and contemporary urban environments, from the vantage point of creative, cultural, aesthetic and political practices.
+In the 2021-2022 ASCA Cities seminar we will continue to discuss recent developments in urban life with the current and ongoing global pandemic.
+In taking up the theme of “(Post)Pandemic Urbanism #2: Unfolding the Socially-Distanced City,” we are particularly interested in examining the intersections between digital technologies and contemporary urban environments, from the vantage point of creative, cultural, aesthetic and political practices.

 Engaging with and expanding on such questions, the seminar seeks to analyse contemporary cities by exploring a diverse set of topics, case studies and geographical locations.
-We will consider, for instance, recent work on “playful digitality” and online communing in global gaming cultures (Jeursen, 2020), and digital intimacy in “platform urbanism” (Barns, 2019), amidst calls for “radical care perspectives” (Fitz/Krasny, 2019), “patchwork ethnography” (Günel et al., 2020) and a sensitivity to “our tools for urban listening” (Mattern, 2020).
-In doing so, we are not only responding to issues of digital urbanism in the (post)pandemic situation, but also invested in a critical re-assessment of our chosen approaches for the cultural study of cities today.
+We will consider, for instance, recent work on “disrupted” urban experiences (Kaufmann et al 2020; Pinkster 2020), “pandemic geographies” (Andrews et al 2020) and “invisible urban data” (Verhoeff 2020), and the role of digital “urban interfaces” in new participatory engagements and cross-disciplinary creative practices (Merx 2017).
+In doing so, we are not only responding to issues of digital urbanism in the (post)pandemic situation, but also investing in a critical re-assessment of our chosen approaches for the cultural study of cities today.

 Fri.
 18 Feb.
 2022: Reading/discussion session.
 Location: tbc, Time: 3-5pm.